syncfusion-content/flutter-docs/Flutter/calendar/timeslot-views.md

 ## All day panel background color

-All day panel background color can be customized by using the [allDayPanelColor]() property of `timeSlotViewSettings` in calendar.
+All day panel background color can be customized by using the [allDayPanelColor]() property of `timeSlotViewSettings` in the calendar.

 {% tabs %}
 {% highlight Dart %}